CanCodes/CanCodes/README.md

 ## Hi visitor! 👋
 My name is Can, I am currently living in  Istanbul-Turkey.
-I am the Co-Founder of **[Discord Templates](https://discordtemplates.com)** and Founder of the Discord Bot named Excalibur.  _Also started working on a secret project_
+I am the Co-Founder of **[Discord Templates](https://discordtemplates.com)**

-I usually experiment with coding languages such as JS, C++, TS, Rust and Python.
+I usually experiment with coding languages such as JS, C++, C#, TS, Rust and Python.
+I am currently learning Elixir and GoLang.
 Sometimes I do teaching too.

 ### Projects
 |                    Project Name                                                    | isActive |